-Health matters to school success — children who don’t feel well or who have not reached a critical developmental milestone might not perform as well as other kids in the classroom.
+Health matters to school success — children who don’t feel well might not perform as well as other kids in the classroom.
 Children who can’t see well enough to make out words or can’t hear well enough to understand what the teacher is saying or can’t concentrate because they are distracted by pain have a hard time learning in school.
 These conditions can disrupt learning for affected students and teachers, which may impact the entire class.

 The Healthy Readers Initiative of the Campaign for Grade-Level Reading focuses on strategies to ensure that children from low-income families are in good health and developing on track at four key milestones in their development from birth through third grade:

 - Born Healthy